Stars—they’re just like us!

 They get angry when their paramour publishes sexy photos of them in a best-selling book and don’t ask permission

 Robert Van Winkle, or “Vanilla Ice” as he was once known, had a brief relationship with pop superstar Madonna, which ended in 1992 when he flipped through a copy of her newly published book SEX and recognized his own backside.
-“I was hurt to be an unwitting part of this slutty package,” he said, claiming the book was “disgusting and cheap.”
+“I was hurt to be an unwitting part of this… package,” he said, claiming the book was “disgusting and cheap.”
 Sure, but $120 for a coffee table book?
-That’s anything but cheap.
+That’s anything but cheap!

-They think their creativity can be stolen through sex
+They think their creativity can be stolen sexually

 Oh, Lady Gaga.
 “I’m quite celibate now,” she once claimed.
-“I have this weird thing that if I sleep with someone they’re going to take my creativity from me through my vagina.”
+“I have this weird thing that if I sleep with someone they’re going to take my creativity from me.”

 They started their own band that only does songs about pizza